 The cornerstone of our executive compensation program is pay for performance.
 Accordingly, while we pay competitive base salaries and other benefits, a significant portion of each of our NEOs' compensation opportunity is based on variable pay in the form of performance-based bonuses and long-term equity awards.
-As discussed above, our business has been undergoing a transition from our legacy consumer camera markets, such as wearable cameras and camera enabled drones, to AI-based CV applications for professional, automotive, and industrial and robotic applications.
-This multi-year effort has presented retention challenges and despite positive traction made in fiscal year 2021 is imperative to continue to galvanize our employees and executives around the strategic initiatives during this transformation.
+As discussed above, our business continues to transition from our legacy consumer camera markets, such as wearable cameras and camera enabled drones, to AI-based CV applications for active safety and autonomy in the vehicular market, sensing cameras in the enterprise, public and smart home applications, access control, mobile robotics, and industrial automation applications.
+This multi-year effort has presented retention challenges, including longer design win cycle times and a longer time to revenue.
+As we continue to establish a foothold in these new applications, it is imperative we continue to motivate our employees and executives around strategic initiatives that we believe will make us successful in the long term.
 We also recognize that sustainable long-term growth is significant for shareholders.
-As a result, for fiscal year 2021, approximately 84% of target total compensation for our CEO was in the form of equity vesting over three years.
-Moreover, for fiscal year 2021, approximately 93% of the target total compensation for our CEO was "at risk" variable compensation in the form of a performance-based annual bonus opportunity, a time-based RSU award and a target PRSU award.
+As a result, for fiscal year 2024, approximately 82% of target total compensation (consisting of salary, target bonus opportunity and long-term equity awards) for our CEO was in the form of equity vesting over three years.
+Moreover, for fiscal year 2024, approximately 91% of the target total compensation for our CEO was "at risk" variable compensation in the form of a performance-based annual bonus opportunity, a time-based RSU award and a target PRSU award.

-The composition of the total annual compensation of our CEO for fiscal year 2021, as reported in the Summary Compensation Table further below, was as follows:
+The composition of the total annual compensation of our CEO for fiscal year 2024, as reported in the Summary Compensation Table further below, was as follows:

-FY2021 CEO Compensation Mix
+FY2024 CEO Compensation Mix